First Battle of the Hook: Battle of the Hook (24–28 October)

-At midday on 27 October, after General Pollock had released Company I, 3/1 Marines, to Colonel Moore's control, the counterattack to regain the Hook entered its final phase.
+At midday on 27 October, after Pollock had released Company I, 3/1 Marines, to Moore's control, the counterattack to regain the Hook entered its final phase.
 Company I would drive the PVA onto the Hook, after which Company H, the unit that had penetrated the Chinese PVA earlier in the day, was to take over the right of the 1st Battalion's line, relieving Company B, which would make a final assault on the Hook and recapture both the Hook and Outpost Warsaw.
 Company I, launched their attack early in the afternoon.
 The 1st Platoon, which led the way, seized the crest of the ridge to its front at 13:50 and began advancing toward the Hook behind a barrage laid down by the 11th Marines.
-The PVA reacted to the threat from I Company with artillery and mortar concentrations directed against not only the advancing Marines, but also Colonel Moore's command post and the weapons along the Jamestown Line that supported the assault.
+The PVA reacted to the threat from I Company with artillery and mortar concentrations directed against not only the advancing Marines, but also Moore's command post and the weapons along the Jamestown Line that supported the assault.
 Despite severe casualties, I Company pushed ahead, at times crawling from one outcropping in the shell-torn earth to another.
 After pausing to reorganize at about 16:35, the company moved, a few men at a time, onto the Hook and forging ahead against PVA in collapsed bunkers and trenches.
 The deadliest fire came, as always, from PVA mortars and artillery shells that plunged steeply onto the Hook before exploding.
 Company I took such cover as it could find, but terrain afforded concealment and greater protection from flat-trajectory than from high-angle-fire weapons.
 By midnight on 28 October, Company B had threaded its way through a maze of shell craters and moved into position to the left of Company I. Shortly afterward Company B began what Dulacki had planned as the final assault on the Hook.
 Small arms fire and a shower of grenades from the PVA positions stopped the Marines as they attacked with rifles and grenades of their own.
 After exchanging fire with the PVA for perhaps 90 minutes the company fell back to obtain cover and called for mortar and artillery fire.
 The shelling battered not only the strongpoints immediately to the front of Company B, but also the PVA's supporting weapons and the routes of reinforcement and replenishment that passed through the PVA-held outposts of Warsaw and Ronson.
 The Marines renewed the assault at 03:40, broke through, and by 06:00 overran the Hook.
-Afterward, elements of Colonel Moore's regiment reoccupied Warsaw and Reno, which the PVA had abandoned.
-A dense fog settled over the Hook as Lieutenant Colonel Dulacki's battalion killed or captured PVA stragglers and reorganized the defenses.
+Afterward, elements of Moore's regiment reoccupied Warsaw and Reno, which the PVA had abandoned.
+A dense fog settled over the Hook as Dulacki's battalion killed or captured PVA stragglers and reorganized the defenses.